Belief propagation, robust reconstruction and optimal recovery of block models: Reconstruction accuracy on Galton--Watson trees

 Note that Assumption~\ref{ass:gw-Y} is the same as Assumption~\ref{ass:Y} except for part 3.
-Indeed, the change in part 3 between Assumption~\ref{ass:Y} and Assumption~\ref{ass:gw-Y} points to the main change, and biggest challenge, in extending our previous argument to Galton-Watson trees: unlike for a regular tree, there is always some chance that a Galton-Watson tree will go extinct, or that it will be thinner and more spindly than expected.
-In this case, we will not be able to reconstruct the broadcast process as well as we might want, even as $\eta \to 0$.
+Indeed, the change in part 3 between Assumption~\ref{ass:Y} and Assumption~\ref{ass:gw-Y} points to the main change, and biggest challenge, in extending our previous argument to Galton--Watson trees: unlike for a regular tree, there is always some chance that a Galton--Watson tree will go extinct, or that it will be thinner and more spindly than expected.
+In this case, we will not be able to reconstruct the broadcast process as well as we might want, even as $\eta\to0$.

-In any case, in order to prove Theorem~\ref{thm:robust-tree-intro} it suffices to prove that $Y$ satisfies part 3 of Assumption~\ref{ass:gw-Y} as well as the following theorem:
+In any case, in order to prove Theorem~\ref{teo:robust-tree-intro} it suffices to prove that $Y$ satisfies part 3 of Assumption~\ref{ass:gw-Y} as well as the following theorem.

-\begin{theorem} Under Assumption~\ref{ass:gw-Y}, there is a universal constant $C$ such that if $\theta^2 d \ge C$ then $\lim_{k \to \infty} \E |X_{\rho,k}| = \lim_{k \to \infty} \E |Y_{\rho,k}|$. \end{theorem}
+\begin{theorem} Under Assumption~\ref{ass:gw-Y}, there is a universal constant $C$ such that if $\theta^2 d \ge C$ then $\lim_{k \to\infty} \E\llvert X_{\rho,k} \rrvert = \lim_{k \to\infty} \E \llvert Y_{\rho,k}\rrvert $. \end{theorem}

-Recall that $p_T(a,b)$ is equal to $\lim_{k \to \infty} (1 + \E |X_{\rho,k}|)/2$ in the case $d = (a + b)/2$ and $\eta = b/(a + b)$, and that $\wt p_T(a,b)$ is equal to $\lim_{k\to\infty} (1 + \E |Y_{\rho,k}|)/2$ in the same case.
-In particular, Theorem~\ref{thm:gw-main} immediately implies Theorem~\ref{thm:robust-tree-intro}.
+Recall that $p_T(a,b)$ is equal to $\lim_{k \to\infty} (1 + \E \llvert X_{\rho,k} \rrvert )/2$ in the case $d = (a + b)/2$ and $\eta= b/(a + b)$, and that $\tilde p_T(a,b)$ is equal to $\lim_{k\to\infty} (1 + \E\llvert Y_{\rho,k}\rrvert )/2$ in the same case.
+In particular, Theorem~\ref{teo:gw-main} immediately implies Theorem~\ref {teo:robust-tree-intro}.